Sai Prashanth

 Sai Prashanth (7 June 1985 – 13 March 2016) was an Indian actor, who has appeared in Tamil language films and television serials.
-He has acted in films including Barathi, Aintham Padai, Thegidi, Neram (2013) and Vadacurry (2014).
-He studied in Shrine Vailankanni Senior Secondary School, T.Nagar, Sri Ahobila math Oriental higher secondary school, West Mambalam, and his father was Chief Executive in Chennai Doordharshan TV channel.

 Career

 The assignment Sai got was the role of a kid with drawing talents by Muktha Films in the mega serial called Vidya in DDK. while he was studying in Ahobila Mutt Oriental high school, He was called by Gnana Rajasekaran, IAS, to take up the role of young poet Bharathi in his film Bharathi shot in Varanasi to portray his days of education.
 He did this role along with the famous illustrious Actor Sayaji Shinde of Maharashtra.
 Coming back from Kasi, he was referred to Bombay Chanakya by Director and cameraman Thangarbachan to do a role in Veettukku veedu looty as a young computer savvy palaghat lad.

 But his film career started with recital of the first sloka of the first veda " ganaanaam thvaa...in screen, that too on the banks of Ganges.

 Sai Prashanth in entertainment career took up the role of a video jockey on Sun Music abruptly after another anchor had fallen ill.
 He subsequently applied for a full-time role, got the offer and then moved on to work in television serials.

-A playful youth role played by him Annamalai serial by Radaan suddenly changed into a terrific Villain role by the new Director CJ Baskar which earned him the name of Junior Nambiar by the masses.
+A playful youth role played by him Annamalai serial by Radaan suddenly changed into a terrific villain role by the new Director CJ Baskar which earned him the name of Junior Nambiar by the masses.

 As a serial actor, he often played negative roles and collaborated for several ventures with Radhika's productions.
 Sai Prashanth has also appeared on the reality dance shows Maanada Mayilada and Jodi Number One as a contestant, while he hosted other shows including Dhil Dhil Manadhil.

 He has also acted in films including Mundhinam Paartheney (2010), Neram (2013) and Thegidi (2014) in supporting roles.
 In Vadacurry (2014), he appeared as the lead antagonist.

-Family
+Personal life

 His mother Lalitha Subhash was the former president of Tamil Nadu BJP and was also a member of the Regional Censor Board.
 He had a daughter, Rakshitha Prashanth, from his first marriage with Niranjana.

-Death

 Prashanth committed suicide by consuming a poisoned drink at his home on 13 March 2016.